MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-220.md

 * **Note,** you might notice some red errors in the Visual Studio Errors panel.
 It is safe to ignore them.
 Errors in the Output panel will require you to make a fix (most often they are caused by a mistake in a script).

 After the application is deployed:
-* Observe how the sound changes as you move around POLY.
+* Observe how the sound changes as you move around P0LY.
-* Say *"Go Hide"* to make POLY move to a location behind you.
+* Say *"Go Hide"* to make P0LY move to a location behind you.
 Find it by the sound.
 * Gaze at the base of the Energy Hub.
 Tap and drag left or right to rotate the hologram and notice how the clicking sound confirms the gesture.

 Note: There is a text panel that will tag-along with you.
 This will contain the available voice commands that you can use throughout this course.